Samdavis112/LibSrd/README.md

 ## LibSrd
-A .NET Framework 4.8 C# library containing various methods and functions I use often, that having here avoids constant re-writing. by Sam Davis - with lots of inspiration from my Dad, Rob.
+A .NET Framework 4.8 C# library containing various methods and functions I use often, that having here avoids constant re-writing. by Sam Davis - with lots of inspiration from my Dad.

 ### Contents
 |Class|Description|